 Eventually the Greek Empire reduces to ashes as a new Empire takes center stage.
 In 27BC, Augustus declares himself the first Caesar of Rome and the Roman Empire is born.
-The area of Palestine is largely left autonomous, however, as any Empire does, Rome needed money.
-And, in the area in/around Palestine was someone who could help them out.
-This guy owned the spice trade and is arguably the wealthiest man to have ever lived.
-He was the king of Idumea Nabataea and we know him as Herod the Great.
-Rome, in exchange for financial support, would recognize Herod as King over Palestine – as King of the Jews.
-Those Jews who were Hellenistic but not priests were the Herodians, as we mentioned.
+Once Rome is on the scene, the Sadducees know that they cannot contend with Roman power.
+They seek some help by a king of Idumea Nabatea who was the wealthiest man of their day (and potentially throughout all of history).
+Knowing that an expanding empire would need resources (money) but also not wanting Rome to take away their power, the Sadducees approached this king asking if he would come be king of the Jews.
+They offer one of their daughters, whom he marries.
+This is Herod the Great.
+The Jews could never outright compete with Rome, so the national authority aligned with someone who could contend with the power of Rome through his financial resources.
+Those Jews who were Hellenistic but not priests and were satisfied with Herod’s protection were the Herodians, as we mentioned.
 They held a political loyalty to Herod, hence their name.
 The Sadducees, although no real fan of Herod, yet see an opportunity to have an alliance.
 They see the financial opportunity and in exchange, they’ll keep the Jews under Herod from getting out of control.
 (Herod would certainly have been familiar with the Maccabean Revolt).
 The layers of corruption in the Sadducees expand.
 They will eventually establish these corrupt financial practices in the temple that Jesus confronts.
 In fact, it is this confrontation that will ultimately lead to the death of Christ.
-The “chief priests” or “high priests” of Israel are the Sadducees and they are not happy in the slightest about what Jesus has just done,
+The “chief priests” of Israel are the Sadducees and they are not happy in the slightest about what Jesus has just done,

 Matthew 21:12 And Jesus went into the temple of God, and cast out all them that sold and bought in the temple, and overthrew the tables of the moneychangers, and the seats of them that sold doves, 21:13 And said unto them, It is written, My house shall be called the house of prayer; but ye have made it a den of thieves.
 21:14 And the blind and the lame came to him in the temple; and he healed them.
 21:15 And when the chief priests and scribes saw the wonderful things that he did, and the children crying in the temple, and saying, Hosanna to the Son of David; they were sore displeased,